 Vegetarian diets include vegan foods but can sometimes contain varying amounts of eggs and dairy.
 Vegetarian who eat seafood are often called "pescatarians.".
 The healthiest vegan and vegetarian diets are those that are sourced from whole foods not processed and pre-packaged products.

-The ketogenic or "keto" diet is a low-carb protocol that changes the body's source of fuel from burning sugars (glucose) to burning dietary fats for energy.
+The ketogenic or "keto" diet is a low-carb protocol that changes the body's source of fuel from burning sugars (glucose) to burning mostly dietary fats for energy as well as small amounts of protein.
 The diet, therefore, is highly centered around consuming high-fat foods, usually healthy fats like avocado, coconut oil, fish like wild-caught salmon, eggs, and a very limited amount of fruit, grains, starchy vegetables, sugar or alcohol.

 There are several modifications of the keto diet but the original version included 75% of calories from FAT, 20% of calories from PROTEIN, and 5% of calories from CARBOHYDRATES.